Drowned Marco De Araujo was a 'true hero'

 Ms Hall told the Portsmouth inquest: "As I looked out I could see a blonde head by the rocks, she was quite a way out.

-"The woman was shouting out and Marco said to me 'I'm going to help that little girl' and that was it, he was gone."'Freaked out'
+"The woman was shouting out and Marco said to me 'I'm going to help that little girl' and that was it, he was gone."

 Also on the beach was Connor Faith, then 17, who "instinctively" jumped in to help.